cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/custom-datasets.rst

 Scanning Records
 ----------------
 The second requirement for enabling SQL queries over a dataset is to provide a means of scanning the dataset record by record.
-Similar to how the ``BatchReadable`` interface makes datasets readable by Map/Reduce jobs by iterating over pairs of key and value, ``RecordScannable`` iterates over records.
+Similar to how the ``BatchReadable`` interface makes datasets readable by MapReduce programs by iterating over pairs of key and value, ``RecordScannable`` iterates over records.
 You need to implement a method to partition the dataset into splits, and an additional method to create a record scanner for each split::